icehouse-ventures/laravel-policy-attributes/README.md

 The Laravel currently framework provides several ways to map these policies to resources using the AuthorizeResource trait.
 However, the current approach is 'default open' which means that if a policy is not specifcally mapped or called, the resource is open to all users.

+# Relationship with Laravel's UsePolicy Attribute

+Starting with Laravel 12.x, the framework includes a `UsePolicy` attribute.
+This package complements Laravel's built-in functionality by providing:

+1. **Default Closed Security** - Unlike Laravel's default approach, this package enforces a 'default closed' pattern where resources are restricted by default
+2. **Policy Mapping Attributes** - Our `Policy` attribute provides more flexible mapping options including custom policy classes, methods, and parameters
+3. **Policy Requirement Enforcement** - The `HasPolicyRequirement` trait ensures that a policy must be explicitly defined for each controller action
+4. **Complex Policy Mappings** - Support for checking different policies, methods, and model instances through attribute parameters

+This package is designed to work alongside Laravel's built-in policy features while providing additional security patterns and flexibility.

 # Proposal

 The proposal is in two parts: